danmacklin/erlang_cep/README.md

-#erlang_cep v0.1 Beta 22/03/2013
+#erlang_cep v0.1 Beta

 A simple CEP (Complex Event Processing) engine written in erlang OTP inspired by esper and CouchDB.

+##Features

+1. Simple API.
+2. CEP rules programmed in javascript.
-Erlang CEP facilitates the creation of one or many feeds, each with one or many time or size based windows.
+3. Supports many data feeds.
+Each feed can have none or many time or size based windows.

-Each window can be programmed to look for patterns within it's data.
-Once a pattern is found the data is aggregated and distributed to other processes via publish and subscribe.

-Unlike many CEP systems which have their own custom DSL's erlang_cep can be programmed with two javascript functions (inspired by couchDB).

-The system is designed to offer highly concurrent processing as each feed and window run in seperate gen_server processes.
+4. Rules are split into two steps.
+Row Functions filter and match data as it is applied to a window.
+Only data that passes the filter make it into the window.
+Reduce Functions are used to aggregate data when a CEP rule matches.
+5. Standard, MatchRecognize and Every CEP rules.
+6. Configurable pattern recognition.
+7. Searchable windows using a list based query API.
+8. Join data from multiple windows.
+Use a simple javascript API to make the most of joins within Row Functions.
+9. Publish and subscribe mechanism used to notify interested processes when CEP rules match.

 ##How Does it Work?

-The feed_api can be used to create Feeds and Windows.
+The feed_api is used to create Feeds and Windows.
 Each feed can have one or many windows.

-A Feed is a stream of json encoded data (other formats are possible).
+A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

-A Window is a data storage abstraction with an embedded CEP rule that is applied to a Feed.
+A Window is a data storage abstraction with embedded CEP rule and configuration.
+Each feed can have none or many windows that can be stoped and started independantly.

 Each Window implements a Row and Reduce Function in javascript.

-The Row Function makes sure that only data which matches the CEP rule is added to the window.
+The Row Function is a filter.
+Only data which passes the filter makes it into the window.

+The Reduce Function aggregates the data when a CEP rule matches.

-The Reduce Function is used to aggregate matched rows.
+The Reduce Function fires when a CEP rule is matched.

+A CEP rule is a combination of the Row Function and Window configuration.
+After the Reduce Function runs, the reduced results are published to subscribed processes.

-A good example is a Stock Market Feed where the Row Function would match stock data for a particular symbol.
+A good example is a Stock Market Feed with a time based window.
+The window is programmed to fire when three trades with the symbol GOOG and a volume of 100 shares or more make it into the window.

-The Window configuration (with some help from the Row FUnction) would apply a CEP rule.
-The Reduce Function would fire and aggregate the data if the Windows CEP rule matched.
-Finally a publish and subscribe mechanism would distribute the data to interested processes.
+When the window fires the Reduce Function runs and averages all of the sale prices.

+Finally the publish and subscribe mechanism distributes the average price and stock symbol to interested processes.

 ##Query Types

 erlang_cep supports three types of query.

-* Standard - Used to perform simple matches.
-I.e. match every google stock with a sell price greater than £10.
+* Standard - Performs simple matches.
+I.e. match every google trade with a sale price > £10.

-* matchRecognise - Used to perform matches that make a progression.
-I.e. match every google stock with a sell price greater than £10, where the next sale price is greater than the previous sell price.
+* matchRecognise - Perform matches that make a progression.
+I.e. match every google trade with a sale price greater than £10, where the next sale price is greater than the previous sell price.
+Fire when this progression happens 3 times in a row.

-* every - Used to perform standard matches where the results are output at a regular interval.
+* every - Performs standard matches where the results are output at a regular interval.
 I.e in a 60 second window give me the average sale price for all Google trades.

 ##Window Types

 erlang_cep supports two types of window.

-* size - Size based windows have a fixed size.
-Each time data is added the position is incremented.
+* size - Sized windows have a fixed size.
+Each time data is added the position within the window is incremented.
 Once the position equals the window size the position resets to 0 and the data within the window is overwritten and expired.
-For example a size based window of five elements would facilitate the storage and query of five data points.
+If you think of it as a ring buffer you won't be too far away.

-* time - Time based windows expire data after a predetermined period of time.
-For example a 60 second timed window would facilitate the storage and query of any number of data points added within a 60 second period of time.
+* time - Time based windows expire data after a period of time.
+For example a 60 second timed window stores any number of data points added within a 60 second period.

 ##Window Configuration

 Windows are configured through a list of tuples.
-Version 0.1 supports the following configuration parameters.

-The first element in the tuple is the parameter name, the second is a value or atom.
+Version 0.1 supports the following configuration parameters where the first element in the tuple is the parameter name, the second is a value or atom.

 * {NumberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
 * {WindowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),